 L&L Parking Lot is a paid lot near the police station on Prince Street.
 Its right in Cruz Bay.

 Lumberyard Parking Lot is a paid lot, it’s just across and above from the Victor William Sewer Marine Facility, aka “The Creek” on Cruz Bay Road.

 Slim Man’s Parking Lot is a paid lot, and its across from Wharfside Village, up the street from the passenger ferry dock.
 Also, right in Cruz Bay.

 Virgin Islands Port Authority (VIPA) Gravel Lot is located by the Theovald Eric Moorehead Dock and Terminal, otherwise known as the car barge dock, in Enighed Pond.
-The lot operates 24 hours.
+The lot operates 24 hours a day.
 You must pay to enter the lot, and the parking rates as of September 2021 are $8 a day, or $165 a month.
 There is no hourly rate.
 Monthly users are issued an access card.
 There is a charge of $8 for lost tickets.
 It takes about 10 minutes to walk from this lot to Cruz Bay.
-PS: This used to be a free lot, and there was some back and forth in 2020 about free vs paid, but as of 2021 it’s a paid lot.
+PS: This used to be a free lot, and there was some back and forth in 2020 about free vs. paid, but as of 2021, it’s a paid lot.

 Wharfside Village is a paid lot located near the ferry dock.
 Conveniently located in Cruz Bay.